apache/cxf/distribution/src/main/release/samples/jaxws_dispatch_provider/README.txt

 Building the demo using wsdl2java and javac
 -------------------------------------------
+If your environment already includes cxf-manifest.jar on the CLASSPATH, and the JDK directory on the PATH it is not necessary to set the environment as described in the samples directory's README.
+If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment.

 From the base directory of this sample (i.e., where this README file is located) first create the target directory build/classes and then